 “No worries, we are great, we’ll do it!”

-Forget some words in English and not knowing how to communicate
+“I may forget some words in English and not know how to communicate.”

 Speaking loud enough in public